salesforcecli/mcp/README.md

 - `sf-test-agents` - Executes agent tests in your org.
 - `sf-test-apex` - Executes apex tests in your org.

+#### Other Toolset

+Includes these tools:

+- `run_code_analyzer` - Performs a static analysis of your code.
+Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
+    `performance issues.
+- `describe_code_analyzer_rule` - Gets the description of a Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

 ## Configure Other Clients to Use the Salesforce DX MCP Server